EAGRE-water-wave-impact-modelling/FSI_Experiments/README.md

 |    AY_i   | Accelerations of the beam in y direction recorded by accelerometer i |
 |    AZ_i   | Accelerations of the beam in z direction recorded by accelerometer i |

 The number with the accelerations, e.g. AX.1, AY.2, and AZ.3, denotes the location of the accelerometer.
 The accelerometers are numbered from 1 to 6 where the accelerometer at the submerged free end of the beam is numbered 1 while the one at the fixed end of the beam is numbered 6.
 The rest of the accelerometers are numbered 2 to 5 from the free end to the fixed end.
 The files with extension *.h5m* contain the actual time-domain measurements obtained from the sensors.
 These measurements can be read with the help of post-processing code.
-A MATLAB and python scripts with comments are shared to read the data.
-The names of the MATLAB and python scripts are **read_model_tst.m** and **read_model_tst.py** respectively.
-A plot of the singals, which are obtained from the sensors, is generated by using the python script.
+MATLAB and Python scripts with comments are shared to read the data.
+The names of the MATLAB and Python scripts are **read_model_tst.m** and **read_model_tst.py** respectively.
+A plot of the signals, which are obtained from the sensors, is generated by using the Python script.
 The plot is given below.
 ![My Image](acc_vs_wave.png)
+Figure 2:
+## References
+[^1]: Rehman, W., Bunnik, T., Bokhove, O. and Kelmanson, M. “Experimental Modeling of Water-Wave Interactions with a Flexible Beam.” *Proc.
+ASME 2023 42nd Int.
+Conf. on Ocean, Offshore and Arctic Eng.*: p.
+10. 2023.
+ASME.